telerik/fiddler-everywhere-docs/modify-and-filter-traffic/breakpoints.md

 1. Once the inspection or modification of the session is completed, resume the response execution.
 Only at this point does the response go to the client application.
 The session will reach the client with its modified data.

+### Breakpoint Specifics

+The following considerations must be made while working with breakpoints:

+- An active rule that sets breakpoints applies only to newly captured traffic.
+- A breakpoint can be set with all matching conditions in the Rules Builder.
+- A session with a hit breakpoint or otherwise paused session will have a "Pause" icon in the Live Traffic grid.
+- A session with a hit breakpoint or otherwise paused session will have a "Paused" pill in the paused Inspector section (Request or Response inspector).
+- You can resume a paused session by clicking the "Paused" pill.
+- You can resume paused sessions through the "Resume Paused Sessions" option in the Live Traffic context menu.
+- A paused HTTP request or response can be edited only through the **Raw** inspector.

+While the breakpoints are compelling functionality,  the following limitations must be considered:

+- A response breakpoint will pause the forwarding from Fiddler's side.
+However, some client applications have additional caching or replay mechanisms that automatically replay the request if a response is not received within a specific time.
+- You can't modify requests and responses that use gzipped bodies.

 ## Additional Rules Resources